enhance-dev/enhance-image/readme.md

 ></enhance-image>
 ```

-- Bitmap images located in `public/images/post-assets` will be transformed ahead of runtime
-- Each source image will be available in widths of 1200px, 1024px, 720px, 480px, and 375px
-- Each generated image will be formatted at 75% quality; as no `format` option has been specified, the default format (webp) will be used
 - At viewports at least 96em wide, the generated image closest to 1200px in width will be used; at viewports between 48–95.9em wide, the generated image closest to 1000px in width will be used; at viewports narrower than 48em, the image closest to the width of the current viewport will be used

 ## Usage notes